 Enjoy all this great food in a relaxed, friendly environment by pairing them with the perfect wine & Beer.

 13. The Capital Grille, 601 Pennsylvania Avenue NW, Washington, DC

 With its African mahogany paneling, artistic decor, and comfortable elegance, the Capital Grille makes known its stately presence with its African mahogany paneling, artistic decor, and comfortable elegance makes known its stately presence showcasing it as another best steakhouse in dc.
 Its stately building provides guests a stunning view of the Capitol Building & Pennsylvania Avenue.

 The Capital Grille is nationally known for 18 – 24 days of dry-aged steaks, later hand-carved, fresh seafood, and world-class wines.
-Their special food menu includes classic cuts like NY Strip, Filet Mignon, Bone-In Ribeye, Seared Tenderloin with Butter Poached Lobster Tails, Lobster & Crab Cake, Lobster Bisque, and more with a side dish of Lobster Mac n Cheese or Parmesan Truffle Fries.
+Their special food menu includes classic cuts like NY Strip, Filet Mignon, Bone-In Ribeye, Seared Tenderloin with Butter Poached Lobster Tails, Lobster & Crab Cake, Lobster Bisque, Lobster mashed potatoes and more with a side dish of Lobster Mac n Cheese or Parmesan Truffle Fries.